On 1 July 2020, the City of Los Angeles (not the entire LA County) minimum wage rate will increase to $15 an hour

-In addition, California employers must, upon reasonable request, provide an applicant with a pay scale for the job position(s) sought.
+According to California Labor Code 432.3 before the conclusion of an interview, California employers must, upon receiving either an oral or written reasonable request, provide an applicant with a pay scale for the job position(s) sought.

 An employer may not prohibit an employee from disclosing his or her own wages, discussing the wages of others, inquiring about another employee’s wages, or aiding or encouraging any other employee to exercise rights under the Equal Pay Act.
 Accordingly, an employer may not retaliate against an employee for engaging in such conduct.